Charles Gomis

 Charles Providence Gomis (5 February 1941 – 16 July 2021) was a diplomat from the Ivory Coast.
 He was briefly Minister of Foreign Affairs from March 2000 until October 2000.

 Early life

-Gomis was born in Ivory Coast, French West Africa.
-He graduated from the University of California, Los Angeles, and Johns Hopkins University in the United States.
+Mr. Gomis was born in Grand Bassam, Ivory Coast, French West Africa.
+In the early fifties, Charles Gomis studied at the Saint-Charles Institution in Thouars, France.
+He graduated from the University of California, Los Angeles, with a Bachelors and a Masters degree in Political Science.